raydot/JavaScript30/readme.md

 ## 16 CSS Text Shadow Mouse Move Effect

 Simple fun one!
-How to use the offset to create a fun shadow effect base on mouse movement.
+How to use the offset to create a fun shadow effect based on mouse movement.

+## 17 Sorting Band Names Without Articles

+Shows how to use `sort`, `regex`, and `map` to take a list of band names and sort it without -- wait for it! -- articles.
+Cool trick.

 # JavaScript30